cram2/pycram/examples/interface_examples/procthor.md

-# Procthor Interface - Creating a CEO for testing multible robots in mutliple enviromnents
+# Procthor Interface - Creating a Manager for testing multible robots in mutliple enviromnents

 This Notebook aims to provide an overview of the ProcThor Interface, by giving an easy-to-understand example on how to use it.
 We will be executing a simple pick and place plan with hard coded values and store the NEEMs of these